nathaodedara/magento2-compare-products-advanced/README.md

 ## Main Functionalities
 Enhancement for Comparison features for Magento 2

+- Adds functionality to limit the number of products that a user can add to the comparison list
+- Allows enabling/disabling comparison funtionality/links throughout the store in admin panel

 ## Installation
 \* = in production please use the `--keep-generated` option